Placement Testing for New Students

 Placement testing will determine the most appropriate English and math courses that match your current knowledge and skills.
 You will then be placed in college-level courses or developmental courses to support and ensure academic success at Lincoln University.
 Additional information is available to help you prepare for your Placement Test, administered by ACCUPLACER and ALEKS You’ll find information about the test, how it works and links to practice questions.

-Testing and scheduling will be done on the Main Campus 3 days a week as follows:
+Testing and scheduling will be done on the Main Campus 3 days a week as follows in summer 2017:

 - Monday, Tuesday, and Friday, June 26, 27, and 30